crazywriter1/payforblob/README.md

 Just doble click to include pfb_ui.html and it will run just fine.

 # Cors Policy
-Make sure you allow cors to be able to run the code.
+Make sure you allow cors to be able to run the code in local host.